yafshar/kim_commands/kim_commands.rst

 property definition name to create the second property instance, respectively.

-If the property definition name (or a property ID) does not exist in OpenKIM, running the script will fail with error message indicating that the requested name does not exist in OpenKIM and thus is not a valid KIM property name.
+*RSE: this should not be true; the user should be allowed to use a local Prop. definition* If the property definition name (or a property ID) does not exist in OpenKIM, running the script will fail with error message indicating that the requested name does not exist in OpenKIM and thus is not a valid KIM property name.
-See `properties page <https://openkim.org/properties>`_ for the list of each property definition already exists in OpenKIM.
+See `properties page <https://openkim.org/properties>`_ for the list of each property definition that already exists in OpenKIM.

-Calling this command two or multiple times and using the same instance ID will fail with error message indicating that repeating instance ID is not allowed.
+Calling this command multiple times and using the same instance ID will fail with error message indicating that repeating instance ID is not allowed.